Steve Sweatt, LPC/LMFT – Clinical Director

 Lisa, her husband, Steve and cat, Maddie live down the street from the CGS office.
 She likes to paint and is writing a screenplay for a romantic comedy.

 Jan has a Bachelor of Arts from the University of Alabama, earning a degree in Interdisciplinary Studies with a focus on Leadership Studies.
+She received her Master of Arts in Education with a concentration in Clinical Mental Health Counseling from the University of Alabama as well.
 She has also received training in bereavement counseling with Dr. Alan Wolfelt at the Center for Loss and Life Transition in Fort Collins, CO.
 Jan is an ordained Baptist minister.

 Support Group Facilitators